s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 In the example, we are looking for the key 251, so we know that we need to follow the page reference between the boundaries 200 and 300.
 That takes us to a similar-looking page that further breaks down the 200–300 range into subranges.

 ### Making B-trees reliable
+In order to make the database resilient to crashes, it is common for B-tree implemen‐ tations to include an additional data structure on disk: a write-ahead log (WAL, also known as a redo log).
+This is an append-only file to which every B-tree modification must be written before it can be applied to the pages of the tree itself.